nanoparticals/MahaGen/README.md

 Fine-tune the generator to maximize property rewards while staying within the VGAE latent boundaries.

 sbatch gpu_rl_vgae_soft_congen.sh
-Note: You can adjust the gating strategy (--vgae-gate), predictor weights (--weights), and duplication penalties directly in the shell script.
+Note: `--vgae-gate off` disables hard OOD rejection during reward evaluation.
+In this mode, molecules outside the VGAE latent boundary are still evaluated by the property predictors and receive continuous rewards instead of being zeroed out or assigned a fixed rejection penalty.
+This setting is recommended for smoother RL optimization.
+The VGAE can still contribute a soft latent-space regularization term when `--vgae-weight` is greater than zero.
+Sampling-time hard gating is controlled separately by `--sample-hard-gate`; use `--vgae-gate threshold:<value>` only when hard rejection is also desired during reward evaluation.
+Predictor weights (`--weights`) and duplication penalties can likewise be adjusted directly in the shell script.

 5. Analysis and Plotting
 Generate paper-ready figures, radar charts, and chemical space visualizations (t-SNE/UMAP).